mkmiller6/Asmbly_Workspace_Neon_Addon/README.md

     - Checking the access requirements of any user via the input Neon ID or email address
     - Updating a user's Openpath access based on Neon ID or email address
     - Looking up the purchaser of a gift certificate by gift certificate number
-    - One-click CCing of membership@asmbly.org when composing emails
+    - One-click CCing of the membership alias when composing emails

 ## Add-on Installation and Setup